 Like commenting, sharing indicates that people are interested in what you’re saying and want to share it with their networks.

 It helps increase your reach and expand your potential voter base.
-Keep an eye on the number of shares you’re receiving and track any patterns you see ( Are there specific topics or post types that people are more likely to share? ).
+Monitor the number of shares you receive and track any patterns you see. ( Are there specific topics or post types people are likelier to share? )

 Again, you can compare the number of shares you receive to other metrics for a more holistic picture.